Password-store (pass) extremely slow on OSX

 pass testpass 0.02s user 0.01s system 19% cpu 0.177 total

 There have been patches submitted upstream in the past for this issue, but none have been merged.
-So I forked the upstream repository, which includes a sane `SCRIPT_FILENAME` parameter value.
+So I forked the upstream repo and broke it for describing long chained build instructions.
 You can install this version of pass using homebrew:

 Uninstall pass if you already have it installed via brew: